StepanZagray/CloudHost/README.md

 ## To-Do features:
-- upload functionality
-- users with different permissions(look, download, upload)
+- passwords with different permissions(download only, all)
 - make it possible to share cloudfolders on several devices, and sync files between them